 Blank medical forms are available only to health departments and doctors and dentists licensed in Georgia.
 However, letters from appropriate healthcare professionals and out-of-state certificates are acceptable for the medical form (#3300), if completed within the previous 12 months and stapled to the state form.
-Vision, hearing, and dental, and nutrition screening exams are available at Georgia Health Departments for a fee.
+Vision, hearing, and dental, and nutrition screening exams are available at Gwinnett Health Department locations for a fee.

 Does GCPS offer after-school programs for children?

 Gwinnett County Public Schools does not offer after-school care for students.
 However, many local daycare centers offer transportation between elementary schools and facilities.
 Contact your local school for information on daycare centers that serve the school.
 In addition, many students participate in various organizations that meet before and after school.
 Older students also may participate in athletics and extracurricular activities.

 Gwinnett's Academic Knowledge and Skills or AKS is the essential curriculum for grades K-12 in Gwinnett schools.
 It spells out precisely what students are expected to learn and be able to do in each grade/subject.
 Developed by Gwinnett educators with input from more than 5,000 parents and citizens, it was initially adopted in 1996 and is reviewed annually.
 The AKS for each grade level and content area is available on the district website.

 In addition to promotion assessments, what other tests will my child take?

 Students in Gwinnett County Public Schools participate in standardized tests for their grade level throughout the year.
 These tests, when used as part of a comprehensive assessment program that includes homework, projects, classwork, teacher-developed tests, and other local assessments, help parents and teachers measure student achievement.